Postcatlab/postcat-extensions/packages/feature/import/openapi/README.md

 # Import OpenAPI plugin

+Support import OpenAPI 3.0,If you are swagger 1.0, 2.0, you can visit the [online URL](https://converter.swagger.io/) to convert it
 ## usage

 Go to the overview page of the main interface, you can see the export function, click this area to open the corresponding pop-up window, and you can see the keywords of the installed export plug-ins.
 If it is not installed, it will not be displayed.